Posts

 Image

-Protecting Your Hearing: Prevention Tips for Every Age Hearing loss is largely preventable with proper protection and awareness.
+Hearing loss is largely preventable with proper protection and awareness.
 Understanding how to protect your hearing at different life stages helps preserve this vital sense for years to come.
 In our increasingly noisy world, taking proactive steps to safeguard your hearing has never been more important.
 Understanding Hearing Damage How Hearing Loss Occurs Loud sounds damage delicate hair cells in the inner ear.
 Once damaged, these cells don't regenerate, leading to permanent hearing loss.
 The damage is often gradual and painless, which makes it particularly insidious.
 Many people don't realise they're losing their hearing until significant damage has occurred.
 These microscopic hair cells are responsible for converting sound vibrations into electrical signals that your brain interprets as sound.
 Dangerous Noise Levels Sounds above 85 decibels can cause hearing damage with prolonged exposure.
-For reference, normal conver...
+For reference, normal conversation is about 60 dB, while a lawn mower reaches 90 dB...

 Early Signs of Hearing Loss in Your 40s-60s: When Brisbane Adults Should Get Tested